josefprinz/AutomationML-Software/README.md

 ### Advanced AutomationML Implementations

-Learn how to implement [AutomationML Import and Export Interfaces] (https://github.com/AutomationML/AMLImportExport).
+Learn how to implement [AutomationML Import and Export Interfaces](https://github.com/AutomationML/AMLImportExport).

 ### Support or Contact